Home ยป Recipes ยป Breakfast

 Easy Protein Pancakes (without protein powder)

-Protein Pancakes without Protein Powder are fluffy, healthy and totally delicious.
-Made with Greek yogurt, oat flour and egg whites, they taste like traditional pancakes with an extra boost of protein to keep you fueled for your day.
+Protein Pancakes without Protein Powder are fluffy, healthy and delicious.
+Made with wholesome ingredients, they taste like traditional pancakes with an extra boost of protein to keep your whole family fueled for the day.

 Jump to Recipe